Menu

 Originally from New York City, Dave moved to Boulder in 1995 and is a Teaching Professor of Finance at CU Boulder.
 Dave served as a board member and treasurer of a local women's clinic, board president and treasurer of a local arts center and has provided financial consulting services to many local nonprofits.
 Dave is deeply committed to Democratic principles and Democratic values and believes grassroots organizations like DWBC are the best way to create change.
 Dave enjoys skiing, cycling, hiking and attending music and theater performances - particularly with his wife and college and high-school aged children.

-Carol Callicotte-Belmon, Secretary
+Carol Callicotte-Belmon, Member at Large

 If you want a window in Carol's commitment to making the world a better place, just visit her blog, AFrenchAmericanLife.com.
 You'll find her articulate, impassioned prose about issues that concern her greatly: gun violence, immigration, and parenting with compassion and love.
 As a physical therapist at medical clinics for the uninsured and a volunteer for Moms Demand Action, Carol is no stranger to community organization.
 She credits her success as an activist to her prowess in communicating, mobilizing, and motivating people from all walks of life.
 A dual US/French citizen, she likes traveling to Bretagne, hiking the Rockies, and playing basketball.
 Watch her elbows, she knows how to block out!

-Dita Hutchinson, Board Member
+Dita Hutchinson, Member at Large

 Jenn Dempsey, Meeting Hospitality Chair